Homes

 It starts with insurance

 Under most circumstances, homeowner’s insurance will cover your home from damage or theft, but that’s not necessarily the case if part of your home will be under construction.
-If you’re going to be making significant changes to the home, it’s almost always recommended to tell your insurance company you’re doing the project before you start it.

-Fowler also points out that there’s no standard for home renovation coverage, so while some policies won’t require additional protection, the easiest way to know you’re covered is to ask a broker.
-Simpler projects, like tiling a kitchen, won’t require any changes to your policy, while major projects will.
-One example Fowler brings up is that you’ll lose your theft protection if the you can’t be home during the reno period.
+Simpler projects, like tiling a kitchen won’t require any changes to your policy, while major projects will.
+One thing Fowler emphasizes is that you’ll lose your theft protection if you can’t be home during the reno period.

 Can home insurance cover you if your home is damaged by a contractor?

-So your insurance company knows what’s up and you’ve made sure your policy is set up to cover you as best it can.
+So, your insurance company knows what’s up and you’ve made sure your policy is set up to cover you as best it can.
 Time to put those contractors to work, right?
 Well not quite.
-Part of why it’s good to talk to a broker about these things is because they will clear up any misconceptions you may have about their products.
-For example, home insurance won’t help you if your renovations result in damage to your home, even if that damage is the fault of contractors.

-Chanel and her husband bought their home in 2014, an 1,800 square foot semi with a detached garage.
-It was a nice place, but being a newly-built unit in a new development, there were some aspects of it that needed a lift.
 Mainly, the couple needed a concrete path from the house to the garage, along with a couple of steps to make getting in and out of the backyard easier.
 Sounds simple, right?
-The only catch was that they live on a slope and the concrete had to be built to make sure water wouldn't damage the foundation of the house or the garage.
+The only catch was that they live on a slope and the concrete had to be built to make sure water wouldn't damage the foundation of the house or the garage

 “When the job was done, we knew something wasn't right,” Chanel told me.
-“The concrete was bulky and the steps were huge.
+“The concrete was bulky, and the steps were huge.
 Even neighbors all around us said it looked terrible.”

 “My husband and I took buckets of water and poured it over to see how the water flowed, and it led directly to both the house and garage,” she explains.
-“We messaged the guy and he said he would come by and fix this issue.
-He made a few lines in the concrete and said that should work.
-We tried it out again and water still flowed to the house and garage.”

 Make sure your contractor has insurance